 In some research studying sea buckthorn berry consumption on humans, it was shown that total flavonol content, can average somewhere between bog bilberry and cranberry.
 They are composed mainly of the flavonoids kaempferol and quercetin, and the recently studied beneficial compound called isorhamnetin.

 As mentioned, the fruits are especially known for their high amount of fat content.
 Both the seed and the fruit are a source of vitamin E antioxidants tocopherols and tocotrienols.
 Likewise, they are proposed to be one of the only known plants to contain all four omega fatty acids: linolenic acid (omega-3), linoleic acid (omega-6), oleic acid (omega-9) and palmitoleic acid (omega-7).

 Sea buckthorn oil pressed from the seeds and/or berries is highly valued for topical skincare treatments and consumed for its unique healthy fatty acid profile.

 When it comes to fruit powders and fruit juice concentrates, however, only trace amounts of these fats are present.

-Sea buckthorn is a very adaptable species that is consistently productive with a high yield of berries and one that is relatively pest-free.
+Sea buckthorn is a very adaptable and hardy species that is consistently productive with a high yield of berries and one that is relatively pest-free.

-Other superfruit varieties used commercially, like acai and camu camu, are less sustainable because they have a much smaller range of growth and are generally restricted to specific tropical climate zones.
-Many sea buckthorns can grow in climate zones 3-8, ranging from the seashores of the Atlantic coast of Europe to the higher elevations of the Himalayan plateau.
+Other superfruit varieties used commercially, like acai and camu camu, are less sustainable because they have a much smaller range of growth and generally restricted to specific tropical climate zones.
+Many sea buckthorns can grow in climate zones 3-8, spreading from seashores to the higher elevations, like the Himalayan plateau.